 Research training in these areas is complemented by advanced discipline-specific courses and extensive training in generic and transferrable skills.

-The School of Physics offers three taught masters programmes: Medical Physics (MSc), Occupational and Environmental Health & Safety (MSc/HDipAppSc, Full-Time or Part-Time) and Key Enabling Technologies (KETs, (MSc, Full-Time or Part-Time)) and Astronomical Instrumentation and Technology (MSc, Full-Time or Part-Time).
+The School of Physics offers four taught masters programmes: Medical Physics (MSc), Occupational and Environmental Health & Safety (MSc/HDipAppSc, Full-Time or Part-Time), Key Enabling Technologies (KETs, (MSc, Full-Time or Part-Time)) and Astronomical Instrumentation and Technology (MSc, Full-Time or Part-Time).

 In 2013, NUI Galway’s School of Physics’ work in promoting equal opportunities in science was rewarded by the Institute of Physics: the School has been made a Practitioner under the Institute’s Juno Project, the first university in Ireland to achieve this status.